Skin Cancer Prevention

 6. Sunglasses: You need to protect your eye area too, so wear a good pair of sunnies.
 However, don’t concern yourself with the colour of the lenses, the protection comes from a clear chemical applied to lenses, so it doesn’t matter if it’s light or dark.

 7. Don’t rely on mineral make-up and bronzers to protect you: While many cosmetics state they have in-built SPF, these products provide very little protection from UV damage.
+You should always apply sunscreen underneath make-up.

 8. Keep babies out of direct sunlight: Use hats and protective clothing whenever outdoors.
 Use sunscreen on children six months or older.